braedeningersoll/haab_movies/source/addies_favorites.rst

 head.
 Lloyd is a limo driver and one of his clients, Mary, leaves her suitcase in the airport.
 Lloyd grabs her suitcase and chases after her but he is too late.
-He decides that him and his best friend Harry will set out to Aspen to deliver the suitcase back to her personally.
+He decides that him and his best friend, Harry, will set out to Aspen to deliver the suitcase back to her personally.
 Along the way, they have a crazy cross country trip from Providence to Aspen, Colorado.